Welcome from Timothy Pilgrim, Montana native, Pacific Northwest poet and scholar of mass communications.

 Poems published lately features poems accepted and/or published thus far in 2024.

 See Poems published 2023 for “Slick — to Exxon then and BP now,” which was featured in Apokalypsis, an oratorium by James Wood and performed by singers from Collegium Vocale Gent and saxophonists from Blindman Sax in cathedrals Sept.
 26 and 28, 2023, in Ghent and Amsterdam.
 The poem was first selected by Wood just as the pandemic was beginning.
+Wood juxtaposes a variety of contemporary poems (including Pilgrim’s), blogs, reports and political speeches from the likes of Napoleon.

-Poems not yet published feature Pilgrim’s poems still waiting to find a home.
+Poems not yet published features Pilgrim’s poems still waiting to find a home.
 During most years, journals accept a number of them.
 However, Pilgrim’s newest poems are not posted here immediately because some journals narrowly classify personal websites as being a competing publication.

 The first 400 published Pilgrim poems are available in print in Seduced by metaphor: Timothy Pilgrim collected published poems (Cairn Shadow Press, 2021).
 Find the volume at local bookstores such as Village Books in Bellingham and online at BarnesandNoble.com and Amazon, etc.